Eyvarjgc/BloodBorne-Api/README.md

-I've been learning express, so i decided to practice my skills making a litle api about books
+I've been learning express, so i decided to practice my skills making a litle api about Bloodborne